usgs/wdfn-blog/content/plotFlowConc.md

 ggplot2
 =======

 `ggplot2` is a powerful and popular graphing package.
-All`EGRET` functions return or take as an input a specialized list.
+All`EGRET` functions return, or take as an input, a specialized list (referred as the "eList" in `EGRET` documentation).
 It is quite easy to extract the simple-to-use, relavent data frames: `Daily`, `Sample`, and `INFO`.
 Here is a simiple example of using `ggplot2` to make a plot that are also available in `EGRET`.

 Please note there are a lot of nuances that are captured in the `EGRET` plotting functions that are not automatically captured by using `ggplot2`.
 However, this simple example can give you the minimal workflow you might need to create your own more specialized `ggplot2` `EGRET` plots.